Indications: When to Cut Down a Tree

 How can I tell whether a tree is dead?

-What are the warning signs of a diseased tree?
+What are the signs of a dying tree?

-Is it safe to remove a tree yourself?
+Is it safe to take down an entire tree on your own?

 Conclusion